How to deal with worries about entropy.

 Some time after writing the above I tried another google search and found a reference to this very short note:L.S.
 Penrose, R. Penrose, "A self-reproducing analogue,", in Nature 179(8 June 1957):1183

 The mechanism described in that paper is simpler than the mechanism I recall being presented by Lionel Penrose in his lecture on droguli, which must have been a few years later than 1957 (the year I arrived in Oxford as a mathematics student, about two years before I switched to philosophy).
 The Nature note does not include either "drogulus" or "droguli".
+An earlier version of this paper attributed the later work to Lionel and Roger Penrose, because they jointly authored the Nature note.
+However, another member of the family may have been involved in the later work on droguli shown in the videos made available by Rodney Brooks.

 If some of the temporarily stable structures are also able to store energy that they can release under conditions that are partly controlled by parts of those structures then some complex persistent structures may begin to manipulate other complex structures -- assembling and disassembling them.For example, if a structure has two arms pressed together by an elastic connector and a temporary gust of force moves the arms apart just as something comes between them, then the two arms may come together so as to grip the new object, forming a stable triad, in which elastic energy is stored, because the two arms have not returned to their original distance apart: they are held apart by a new strut.